You’ll want to drizzle this creamy lemon yogurt sauce over just about everything! Like this Grains and Green Bowl, a filling vegetarian dinner idea.

 For the broccoli and kale: Chop the broccoli and broccolini, if using.
 Chop and destem the kale.
 In a large skillet, heat the olive oil over medium heat.
 Add the vegetables, salt and pepper and saute for 1 minute.
 Add 1/4 cup water and cook for about 3-5 minutes until the water is evaporated and the broccoli is bright green and tender.
 Taste and add additional salt if necessary.

-To serve, place the quinoa in bowls.
-Top with broccoli and kale mixture and drizzle with yogurt lemon sauce.
+To serve, place the fresh salad greens in the bowls and top with quinoa.
+Then add broccoli and kale mixture and drizzle with yogurt lemon sauce.
 Sprinkle with pepitas, if using.

 About the Authors